Thao-V/msd-summer-2022-cs569-homework3/README.md

 # CS569 Homework 03
 ## Angular Components Communication - Inputs/Outpus
 ## Write in a new markdown file `hw3-question1.md` the answer of the following questions:
-Read the documentaion and name all Angular component lifecycle hooks? and summurize when each one of them is triggered.
+Read the documentaion and name all Angular component lifecycle hooks? and summarize when each one of them is triggered.

 ## Coding Exercise
 1. Create a new Angular application from CLI.